Get The Help And Results You Need After An Injury

 Your Trusted Advocate For Ohio Social Security Disability Claims

-Mark can help you file an appeal and guide you through the complicated disability process.
-He has more than 25 years of experience helping people at all levels of the process including the Initial Determination, Reconsideration, and at Hearings Before an Administrative Law Judge.
+Attorney Mark L. Newman can help you file an appeal and guide you through the complicated disability appeals process.
+He has more than 25 years of experience helping people at all levels of the process, including the Initial Determination, Reconsideration, and Hearings Before an Administrative Law Judge.

 Get Personalized Representation From An Experienced Lawyer